mtolly101/Project-3-Tree-Applications/TREE_DESIGN.md

 # TREE_DESIGN.md
 ## Tree Selection
 Which tree did you choose and why?
-Trie (Prefix Tree) because it is very good at word and prefix based tasks like autocomplete and spell checking.
-These are common in real apps (search bars, code editors, messaging apps) and the operations are easier to implement than a self balancing tree while still being powerful.
+We chose the Trie (Prefix Tree) as it's very good at word and prefix-based tasks like autocomplete and spell checking.
+These features are common in real apps (search bars, code editors, messaging apps) and the operations are easier to implement than a self-balancing tree while still being powerful.

 ## Use Cases
 What problems does this tree solve well?